Jack Graham (pastor)

-Jack Graham (born June 30, 1950) is the pastor of Prestonwood Baptist Church in Plano, Texas.
+Jack N. Graham (born June 30, 1950) is the pastor of Prestonwood Baptist Church in Plano, Texas.

 Early life and education

-Born in Conway, Arkansas, near Little Rock, young Graham was baptized as a professed believer in Jesus Christ at First Baptist Church in his hometown.
+Born in Conway, Arkansas, near Little Rock, young Graham was baptized as a believer in Jesus at First Baptist Church in his hometown.
 From there, his life took a steady course into Christian ministry that continued during his formative years in Fort Worth, Texas, where he graduated from Eastern Hills High School.

-In 1970, at the age of twenty, he was ordained pastor of his first church, married and halfway through Hardin-Simmons University in Abilene, Texas, where he earned a Bachelor of Science degree with honors.
+In 1970, at twenty, he was ordained the pastor of his first church and married.
+He earned a B.S. from Hardin-Simmons University in Abilene, Texas.

-By 1976, he and his wife, Deb, had one son, and Graham was associate pastor of Sagamore Hill Baptist Church in Fort Worth, pastored by G. Fred Swank.
+By 1976, he and his wife Deb had a son; Graham was an associate pastor of Sagamore Hill Baptist Church in Fort Worth, which was head-pastored by G. Fred Swank.
 That year he also completed work for a Master of Divinity degree with honors from Southwestern Baptist Theological Seminary in Fort Worth.
 Four more years went by, and Graham received a Doctor of Ministry degree in “Church and Proclamation.”

 Career

-Graham began his ministry as pastor of East Side Baptist in Cross Plains in Callahan County, Texas (1970–1971).
-Following his associate pastorate at Sagamore Hill Baptist Church (1972–1975), he went on to pastor First Baptist Church in Hobart, Oklahoma (1975–1978), First Baptist Church in Duncan, Oklahoma (1978–1981), and First Baptist Church in West Palm Beach, Florida (1981–1989).
+Graham began his ministry as pastor of East Side Baptist in Cross Plains, Texas (1970–1971).
+Following an associate pastorate at Sagamore Hill Baptist Church (1972–1975), he went on to pastor First Baptist Church in Hobart, Oklahoma (1975–1978), First Baptist Church in Duncan, Oklahoma (1978–1981), and First Baptist Church in West Palm Beach, Florida (1981–1989).

 In 1989, Prestonwood Baptist Church, a Dallas megachurch with approximately 11,000 members, called Graham as pastor after its founding pastor, Bill Weber, admitted to an extramarital affair and resigned.
 Weber unsuccessfully sought to regain his old post, then convinced several of the church's wealthier members—including cosmetics magnate Mary Kay Ash—to support a new church he was starting.